-College investigates harassment complaints on campus
+College investigates harassment complaints

 FARMINGTON — San Juan College received two complaints about harassment and discrimination on campus over the course of a week.